devondragon/SpringAIClient/README.md

 > **NOTE**: You should check out the official Spring AI project at [https://spring.io/projects/spring-ai](https://spring.io/projects/spring-ai) to see if it meets your needs before using this library.
 I created this library because I wanted a simpler way to interact with the OpenAI API in my Spring Boot projects, and I wanted to be able to support new OpenAI models and features as they are released.

+> **NOTE**: This project is shuttered, the Spring AI Project has gotten a lot better and is a better choice!

 ## Features